CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/OPS.1.1.2 Proper IT Administration.md

 For administrative access, secure protocols MUST be used if this is not done through a local console.
 These MUST ensure that state-of-the-art communication is encrypted.

-Each logon process via an administration ID (login) MUST be logged so that it is comprehensible when, in what way and under which user ID the system was accessed.
+Each login process via an administration ID (LOG) MUST be logged so that it is understandable when, in what way and under which user ID the system was accessed.

 ### 3.2 Standard requirements